lukem1995/WorkingSeniorProject/README.md

 		   Prints each url and whether it was reached, also prints progress 6a.
 If reachable, add url to list of valid links and add to text file with valid links 6b.
 If not reachable print "url" is bad, and do nothing with it
+		7. Dynamically finds forms and submits payloads for XSS detection
+		8. Prints list of XSS vulnerable pages